-On the 20th anniversary of the first free elections, the artist prepared a new version of the sculpture: the severed fingers appear to have been regenerated – thanks to a projection onto the sculpture.
+On the 20th anniversary of the first free elections in Poland, the artist prepared a new version of the sculpture: the severed fingers appear to have been regenerated – thanks to a projection onto the sculpture.

-4th June 1989 is the symbolic end of communism in Poland and marks the emergence of a free democratic state.
+4th June 1989 was the symbolic end of communism in Poland, marking the emergence of a free democratic state.
 On the 20th anniversary of the first free elections in post-war Poland, Paweł Althamer organised Common Task, an action in which he and his neighbours from Bródno donned golden suits to board a golden plane to Brussels.

-Artist Jacek Adamas was among those invited on Althamer’s flight.
-His work is critical of the Polish transformation and neoliberal capitalism.
+The artist Jacek Adamas was among those invited on Althamer’s flight.
+His own work is critical of the Polish transformation and neoliberal capitalism.
 Untitled modified the photo of Common Task, which had appeared on the cover of the prestigious magazine Arforum.
-Adamas added the wreckage of 2010 plane crash in Smoleńsk to the image of the participants on the airfield.
+Adamas added the wreckage of 2010 plane crash in Smoleńsk to the image of the participants in Althamer's action.

 Of the work, the curator of Late Polishness wrote: